effiemanyos/milestone-project-one/testing.md

 # **TESTING**

-The website was tested in the following browsers:
+The website was tested in the following **browsers**:

 - Chrome √
-- Firefox
+- Firefox √
-- Microsoft Edge
+- Microsoft Edge √
-- Brave
 - Safari √
-- Internet Explorer
+- Internet Explorer X
 - Opera √
-- Chromium

-It was also tested in the following phone operating systems:
+It was also tested in the following phone **operating systems**:

-- iOS
+- iOS √
-- Android
+- Android √
--

-Finally, it was tested in the following mobile devices:
+Finally, it was tested in the following **devices**:

+- Desktop √
+- iPhone 5/SE √
+- Pixel 2/2XL √
--
+- Moto 4G √
--
+- Galaxy S5 √
--
+- iPhone 6/7/8 (+Plus) √
+- iPhone X/iPhone XS Max √
--
+- iPad/iPad Pro √
--
+- Surface Duo √

 *Results:*

-The webiste had an optimal performance and could be used perfectly, no funcional issues were found during the testing.
-The visual layout was not the exactly the same in all systems but the users could interact with ease and achieve their goals successfully.
+The website had an great performance and could be used perfectly, no funcional issues were found during the testing.
+However, the layout was not exactly the same (or the intended design) in all systems and devices but the users could interact with ease and achieve their goals successfully.

 ## **Issues Solved During Development**
 -----

+The most important issues that were found during development that took a considered amount to time to solve are the following:

 - ONE